astropy/astropy/docs/stats/lombscargle.rst

 This equivalence is one reason the Lomb-Scargle periodogram is considered to be an extension of the Fourier PSD.

+For more information on the statistical properties of these normalizations, see e.g. Baluev 2008 [8]_.

 Periodogram Algorithms
 ======================